canton-foundation/cips/CPRP-spec.md

 Scan selects the higher-weight result (Freename, 0.8 > 0.3) and displays it with a collision warning indicator.
 The full profile page shows the conflicting registration.

-#### Step 4: Arbitration (optional)
+#### Step 4: Arbitration (deferred to future governance CIP)

-If the collision involves two featured resolvers, either party may escalate to the Tech & Ops Committee.
-The committee reviews the claim and publishes a `CollisionArbitration` credential (T1), permanently resolving the dispute.
+If the collision involves two featured resolvers, binding arbitration is out of scope for this specification and is deferred to the future governance CIP.
+In the current scope, CPRP surfaces both candidates with their trust paths and the app's resolution strategy decides which to act on; a governance process for escalating and permanently resolving such disputes (and the T1 arbitration credential that would encode the decision) will be defined by that CIP.

 ### Flow 7: Address Book Meets Network Resolver